SarthakSKumar/SarthakSKumar/README.md

 <hr>

 # Hi, I am <a href = "https://linkedin.com/in/sarthakskumar">Sarthak</a>.
 Nice to see you here 👋

+<a href="https://app.daily.dev/sarthakskumar"><img align = "right" src="https://api.daily.dev/devcards/v2/saE49CB6fFw4BVps8kK6n.png?type=default&r=8je" width="300" alt="Sarthak S Kumar's Dev Card"/></a>

 >**20yo, pursuing B.Tech in Computer Science from [PES University](https://www.pes.edu)**

-<a href="https://app.daily.dev/sarthakskumar"><img align = "right" src="https://api.daily.dev/devcards/v2/saE49CB6fFw4BVps8kK6n.png?type=default&r=8je" width="300" alt="Sarthak S Kumar's Dev Card"/></a>
+### View my personal portfolio at 🔗[sarthakskumar.com](https://sarthakskumar.com)

-I possess a strong technical interest and an ability to expand my skillset beyond my coursework.
-With a focus on real-world applications, I aspire for professional experiences in various industries and partner with clients to build innovation-driven ideas.
+I aspire to have professional experiences in various industries and partner with clients to build innovation-driven ideas.
 I am passionate about contributing and making a remarkable impact on society and the organization by utilizing my expertise.

-### View my personal portfolio at 🔗[sarthakskumar.com](https://sarthakskumar.com)

-- 🔭 I love exploring and building projects👨‍💻using various technologies.
+- 🔍 I love exploring and building projects👨‍💻using various technologies.
-- 🌱 I look for opportunities to use my skills to solve challenging real-world problems
+- 🥇 I look for opportunities to use my skills to solve challenging real-world problems.
-- 🪶 I try to offer my contribution by realising the power of community
-- 👯 I am eager to collaborate with fellow creators, developers, and tech enthusiasts.
+- 🧑‍🤝‍🧑 I am always eager to collaborate with fellow creators, developers, and tech enthusiasts.

 [![wakatime](https://wakatime.com/badge/user/b17387c5-a507-422c-9357-f0ea781c2266.svg)](https://wakatime.com/@b17387c5-a507-422c-9357-f0ea781c2266)

 ### Let's Connect 🚀